Priscilla Susan Bury: Personal life

 Priscilla Susan Bury was born in Rainhill, Liverpool.
 Her parents were Edward Falkner and Bridget (née Tarleton) Falkner.
 Bury grew up in Lancashire, England and was the daughter of a rich Liverpool merchant whose estate resided outside the city at Fairfields.
 Bury’s childhood home contained a lush garden with many rare and exotic plants.
 Growing up, Bury drew each plant species that held her interest and claimed that she was "raised in the greenhouses of her family home” which was later demolished in 1913.
 As a young woman she was an enthusiastic botanist and flower painter and was particularly interested in lilies and similar allied flowers.
 She had no pretensions as to scientific knowledge and, in effect, was a very talented amateur that created aquatint engravings with original hand-coloring.
 By 1829, (age 30) she had produced a number of paintings of hexandrian plants, which she wished to publish and later became a venture promoted by her friend, William Swainson.

 On 4 March 1830 Falkner married Edward Bury F.R.S.
-(1794-1858), a wealthy and ingenious railway engineer and would later bore three sons between 1831 and 1835.
+(1794-1858), a wealthy and ingenious railway engineer and would later bear three sons between 1831 and 1835.
 Between 1852 and 1860 the family lived at Hillsborough Hall near Sheffield and later moved to Croft Lodge, Ambleside in the Lake District.

 In 1860 she published an account of her husband, Recollections of Edward Bury, Fellow of the Royal Society, Member of the institute of Civil Engineers, Member of the Smeatonian Society, Fellow of the Royal Astronomical Society, Fellow of the Royal Historic Society by his widow.

 Between 1852 and 1860 the family lived at Hillsborough Hall near Sheffield and later moved to Croft Lodge, Ambleside in the Lake District.
 By 1866 she was living at Fairfield, Thornton Heath, Croydon.
 She died at Fairfield on 8 March 1872 (age 73) of bronchitis and cerebral congestion in Croydon, England.
 Bury's body is in St. Mary's Churchyard in Scarborough, North Yorkshire.